 - all funding decisions and monitoring processes can be tracked

 - performance measures adopted for individual grant recipients were adequate for monitoring outcomes.

 How much detail do I need to keep?

 The more significant the decision, the greater the level of detail required.
 Consider the following factors:

 - whether the record addresses an important stage in the decision-making process

-- whether there is a business reason to retain the record (e.g. does it provide a way to track internal processes including the reason for the rejection of departmental advice by a minister)
+- whether there is a business reason to retain the record (e.g. to track internal processes, including the reasons why a decision was made, or alternatively any discussions or advice provided by a decision maker, or if applicable, by a minister)

 - if the information: